bgermann/cforms2/readme.txt

 [Really Simple CAPTCHA for cformsII](https://wordpress.org/plugins/cforms2-really-simple-captcha) provides an image CAPTCHA via cformsII's pluggable CAPTCHA facility.
 To convert the old CAPTCHA fields to Really Simple CAPTCHA, please install the current version and activate the plugin.

-[Contact Form DB](https://cfdbplugin.com) has support for storing and exporting cformsII's submission data.
+[CFDB](https://cfdbplugin.com) and its fork [CFDB+](https://wordpress.org/plugins/contactic) support storing and exporting cformsII's submission data.
 Be sure to enable CFDB's capture submission support for cformsII.

 [Old Tracking DB for cformsII](https://wordpress.org/plugins/cforms2-old-tracking-db) is for those who do not want to switch from the built-in Tracking DB to CFDB.
 However it does not have any web interface.